flare-foundation/developer-hub/CONTRIBUTING.md

 ## <a id="diagrams-style-guide"></a> Diagrams style guide

-Use these defaults to keep diagrams consistent in light/dark mode.
+Use these defaults to keep diagrams consistent across light and dark mode.

 | Element                  | Light Mode | Dark Mode | Notes                                            |
 | :----------------------- | :--------- | :-------- | :----------------------------------------------- |